 - Two or more years of a world language (if offered at the school)

 SMCM is test optional.
 This means you have the choice as to whether or not to submit your SAT and ACT scores.
-You can self-report your standardized test scores in lieu of sending an official score report for the admission process.
-However, if you enroll at SMCM, we will need a copy of your official score report.
+If you’ve taken the SAT or ACT multiple times, we will take the best scores of each section to calculate a super score for you.
+You may self-report your standardized test scores in lieu of sending an official score report for the admission process.
 For more information, please see our test optional policy.

 Recommendations should come from people who know you well.
 Counselors, teachers, coaches, or supervisors are great examples of people to ask for letters of recommendation.